srhodes-phd/TidyData/CODEBOOK.md

 # TidyData
 ### Codebook for
-## Getting and Cleaning Data course in Data Science
+## Getting and Cleaning Data course project

 Original Data source for this Project is from